Bachelor of Arts (University of NSW), 1976

 Stewart has acted as legal counsel for several European consular legations in Sydney.
 He has also written speeches for significant Australian and foreign politicians and media releases for significant individuals and corporations.

 In June 2012, he successfully completed the Harvard Law School ‘Program on Negotiation’ courses in “Mediation of Disputes” and “Advanced Negotiation – Dealing with Difficult Conversations” and is available as a mediator, as an ADR practitioner (bypassing or settling litigation) and as a collaborative lawyer.
 (If you want to use another lawyer to litigate, he is prepared to provide parallel representation to negotiate on your behalf with your opponents.)
-In 2013, he completed the LEADR Course on Mediation and in 2015, will be conferred with the degree of Master of Alternate Dispute Resolution at UTS, where he scored a distinction average.
+In 2013, he completed the LEADR Course on Mediation and in 2015, he was awarded the degree of Master of Dispute Resolution by UTS (Syd).

 Stewart represented indigenous leader, Lex Wotton, at his trial in connection with the 2004 Palm Island Riot and on Wotton’s challenge to the constitutionality of Queensland Corrective Services legislation in the High Court, as well as currently, in Class Action Litigation against the State of Queensland.